How Mid-Market Companies Can Recruit a First-Class CTO

 Ambitious mid-market or externally funded start-ups are increasingly investing in custom software.
 They want to seize new opportunities, to disrupt their markets, and to amplify their value.

 This is driving the requirement for more commercially focused, flexible, experienced Chief Technology Officers (CTOs).
 Recruiter Martin Davis spoke to Graeme Freeman, Co-Founder and Director of Freeman Clarke, to find out what CTOs are, and why so many mid-market businesses require them.

 Graeme Freeman: So, Martin, can we just start by defining what a CTO does in the mid-market?

 Martin Davis: Well, the role varies a lot depending on what the company needs.
-But the key point is that a high-quality CTO is more than just the person who is accountable for the delivery of the tech.
+But the key point is that a high-quality CTO is more than just the person who is accountable for the delivery of the technology.
 Of course that’s vital, but a proper CTO is widely experienced in business and new ventures and properly contributes on an executive level.